 Q: What did you learn from working on the RTE show The Young Offenders?

 Cian: Working on The Young Offenders was a lot of fun, and I learned quite fast how a major film set operates.
 It was really interesting to see how the scripts would develop and be redrafted throughout the schedule.
 I realised how tough film sets can be, and how the environment can be quite stressful.
 But I also learned how crews can oftentimes feel like families.
 I made a lot of friends from that shoot that I would be quite close to today.

 Q: How did you find submitting your film for virtual festivals as opposed to what could have been?
 Were you annoyed you couldn’t showcase your film in person?

 Cian: It was certainly frustrating to see my film start to get accepted into wonderful film festivals and to see them all go online.
-The day the pandemic started I had to cancel a flight I had booked to go to Manchester Film Festival.
+The day the pandemic started, I had to cancel a flight I had booked to the Manchester Film Festival.
 It was going to be my first time seeing the film at a major festival which was quite disappointing.
-However, I also understand that in these times it is extremely difficult for film festivals to operate.
-Film festivals rely heavily on ticket revenue from in person sales, and I imagine it must be very stressful to go online.
-Of the festivals Cowboy has screened at recently, the online platforms both Kerry Film Festival and Indie Cork had were brilliant.
-Both festivals really managed to make the most of a difficult situation and the streaming platforms they used were fantastic.
-I got to watch more films than I normally would which is definitely a positive thing about virtual film festivals.
+However, I also understand that it is extremely difficult for film festivals to operate in these times.
+Film festivals rely heavily on ticket revenue from in-person sales.
+I imagine it must be very stressful to go online.
+Of the festivals Cowboy has screened at recently, the online platforms both Kerry Film Festival and Indie Cork had been brilliant.
+Both festivals really managed to make the most of a difficult situation, and the streaming platforms they used were fantastic.
+I watched more films than I normally would which is definitely a positive thing about virtual film festivals.